KK260/GenomeXtract/README.md

 options:
-  -h, --help            Show this help message and exit -o, --outfolder       Output folder for the result file (STRING).
+  -h, --help            Show this help message and exit --outfolder           Output folder for the result file (STRING).
-  -g, --taxon           Species or higher-level taxon name (e.g., Genus or Family).
+  --taxon               Species or higher-level taxon name (STRING; e.g., Genus or Family).
-  -t, --genome_type     The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
+  --genome_type         The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
   --annotated           Select only gene-annotated nuclear genomes.
   --assembly_level      Choose the assmbly level of the nuclear genome (STRING; scaffold, chromosome).
   --overwrite           Overwrite existing output folder.
-  --email               Your email for NCBI Entrez queries.
+  --email               Your email for NCBI Entrez queries (STRING).
 ```

 ### - assembleGenome.py / assembleGenes.py

 **Dependencies**
 This script requires Java 1.6 or later (for Astral).

 This script requires Python 3.6+ and the following libraries:
 pip install biopython

 Install RAxML_NG/iqtree for phylogenetic tree inference:

 conda install bioconda::raxml-ng # v1.2.2

 conda install bioconda::iqtree # v3.0.1

 **These scripts automatically extract and compare features, and align and assemble sequences/annotated CDS regions from files downloaded from NCBI**